Photo taken by Ben Quinn, Brisbane Storm Chasers, on 30 March 2003 in Brisbane.

 - Identify potential hazards such as loose objects or outdoor furniture and toys that need securing.

-- Ensure that your vehicles are under cover or covered
+that your vehicles are under cover or covered with a tarpaulin.

 - Make sure you know how to manually access your home and garage in case of a power failure.